 Performs cataloging, classification, and authority control, and maintains bibliographic information in the WebCatalog to facilitate discovery of the library’s print and digital resources.
 Processes materials for placement in library’s collection.
 Contributes metadata to the School of Law digital repository.
 Manages the law library’s digital and print archives.
 Assists patrons at the Reference Desk.
 B.A., Cal.
 State University, Long Beach; M.L.S., Simmons College.

 Richard Segel, Collection Services Assistant

 Sorts, checks in and processes periodicals, newspapers, microfiche and other serials, and routes serials to faculty and staff.
-He also maintains the microfiche collection.
-B.S., Roger Williams College, 1981.
+Distributes new library materials for shelving, assists in filing updates, and maintains the microfiche collection.
+Assists patrons at the library circulation desk.
+B.S., Roger Williams College.